25prabhu10/notes/docs/Languages/Git/Git.md

 ### Diff

-Compares contents of the working directory with the staging area.
+Compares contents of the working directory with the staging area

 ```bash
 git diff